ChenYilong/iOS9AdaptationTips/README.md

         _locationManager.allowsBackgroundLocationUpdates = YES;
     }
     [_locationManager startUpdatingLocation];
-##3.iOS9 Untrusted Enterprise Developer with no option to trust
+## 3.iOS 9 Dealing With Untrusted Enterprise Developer

-Since iOS9 there is no option to trust an enterprise build.
+Since iOS 9, there is no more “trust” option for an enterprise build.

-Before iOS9，it's very easy to use:if you touch the app,it'll apear this :
+Before iOS 9, there used to have an alert popped like this:

  ![enter image description here][10]